paulrayner/exploreddd.github.com/src/workshops/leading-application-and-architecture-modernization.md

                 <li>Experience using visual collaboration techniques is NOT required</li>
             </ul>
             <h2>About the instructors</h2>
             <p>Indu Alagarsamy and Nick Tune are passionate about modernization, having worked on many modernization initiatives.
 Indu is currently leading modernization at the NY Times in her role as principal engineer, and Nick is a consultant helping organizations in varied industries, like EV Charging, to modernize the architectures and ways of working.
-His book Architecture Modernization was recently published.</p>
+His book <em>Architecture Modernization</em> was recently published.</p>
         </div>
     </div>
 </div>